Background Checks for Employment

 Employers Must Ask Before Doing a Background Check

-Before doing a background or credit check, employers must request and receive written permission from you to do the check.
+Before doing a background or credit check, employers must request and receive written permission from you.
 If anything in the reports leads to the company deciding against hiring you, they are required to inform you and give you a copy of the report.
 These rules are regulated by the Federal Trade Commission (FTC) and are meant to protect you.
 For instance, perhaps something that turns up in your background check is incorrect—having access to the report will allow you to get in touch with the necessary organizations and agencies to correct the error.

 While some information on your background check may be of legitimate concern to employers, these checks cannot be used as an excuse to discriminate.
-Employers must request background checks of all applicants equally—that is, it would be illegal to check the criminal records of male job candidates but not female.
+Employers must request background checks of all applicants equally—for example, it would be illegal to check the criminal records of male job candidates but not female.

 And, employers cannot use background information to discriminate.
 Contact the Equal Employment Opportunity Commission (EEOC) if you suspect the background check was used in a discriminatory way.
 It is discrimination to make a hiring decision based on race, national origin, sex, religion, disability, genetic information, and age (for candidates 40 or older).